 How to Buy:

 First things first, I need to discuss how you can buy the game.
 In the past, going back to modern episodic games again, you could buy episode one, a full season pass, or episodes two-five as an ‘add-on’ season pass.
 The Journey Down is different.
 You can just buy Episode one, and then buy Episodes two and three as they are released in the coming weeks.
 Alternatively, you can buy the collection today, which will save you a little bit of money, and it will also give you all three episodes today.
-That’s right, buying the complete edition will get you three games/chapters, with three trophy lists (no platinums), and you can play them all right now.
-My copy given to me was a review copy, so I received all three games at once.
+That’s right, buying the complete edition will get you three games/chapters, with three trophy lists (no platinum), and you can play them all right now.
+My copy given to me was a full review copy, so I received all three games at once.

 With that said, let’s talk about the game itself.
 It’s great, bar a few small issues.
 As a point-and-click game, you will encounter quite a few standard puzzles and also a fair amount of inventory puzzles.
-If you’re not used to the term, an inventory puzzle is where you explore and talk to people in order to obtain items which you can then use either solo or in combination with another item in order to achieve something.
+If you’re not used to the term, an inventory puzzle is where you explore and talk to people in order to obtain items that you can then use either solo or in combination with another item in order to achieve something.
 The puzzles themselves aren’t too difficult, such as having to rewire a panel ala Bioshock pipes style – Bwana breaks the fourth wall and sometimes says he isn’t a fan of puzzles, maybe that’s why most of the puzzles are inventory-based?